Volunteer Advisory Council

 Mimi Leonard is the ultimate best friend, volunteering for PanCAN in honor of her closest friend’s husband, who passed away from pancreatic cancer in 2018.
 Shortly after that, another friend passed away within two years of being diagnosed.
 That’s when Mimi knew she could use her voice in a bigger way.

-Today, Mimi is the Advocacy Chair for PanCAN’s Colorado Affiliate, a role that puts her professional experience to use.
+Today, Mimi is the Advocacy Chair for PanCAN’s Colorado Affiliate and also serves on the Health Equity Committee, roles that put her professional experience to use.
 She is retired from the Littleton, Colo., Public School system where for 33 years, she served as teacher, administrator and Coordinator of Career and Technical Education.
 She currently works as an independent contractor, managing an educational outreach program for the Army and teaching college classes.

 In her spare time, Mimi enjoys singing, reading, swimming, being outdoors and spending time with her family, especially her grandchildren.